zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 see [Springfox documentation](https://springfox.github.io/springfox/docs/snapshot/#configuring-springfox).

-    **Note:** The current SpringFox Version 2.8 does not support OpenAPI 3.0.
+    **Note:** The current SpringFox Version 2.9.2 does not support OpenAPI 3.0.
     For more information about the open feature request see this [issue](https://github.com/springfox/springfox/issues/2022).

 ## Validating the discoverability of your API service by the Discovery Service

 Once you are able to build and start your service successfully, you can use the option of validating that your service is registered correctly with the API ML Discovery Service.

-Validatiing your service registration can be done in the API ML Discovery Service and the API ML Catalog.
+Validating your service registration can be done in the API ML Discovery Service and the API ML Catalog.
 If your service appears in the Discovery Service UI but is not visible in the API Catalog, check to make sure that your configuration settings are correct.

 Specific addresses and user credentials for the individual API ML components depend on your target runtime environment.